-The following boilerplate language has been developed by Penn State College of Medicine’s Research Concierge Service to assist in grant proposal creation.
+The following boilerplate language has been developed by Research Development to assist with grant proposal development.
 Investigators are advised to tailor boilerplate language to reflect the specific aims of their research project.
-In addition, the RCS strongly recommends that investigators directly contact the department/institute/center in question when seeking a more in-depth resource description, particularly if a specific resource is integral to the research proposal.
+In addition, Research Development strongly recommends that investigators directly contact the department/institute/center in question when seeking a more in-depth resource description, particularly if a specific resource is integral to the research proposal.

 Jump to topic